handpoint/doc/ios_versioned_docs/version-iOS SDK 4.0.1/iosdevicemanagement.md

 NSString* sharedSecret = @"0102030405060708091011121314151617181920212223242526272829303132";
 -(void)connectToFirstCardReaderWith:(NSString*)sharedSecret;
 {
-	//Try to connect to first device in devices array [heftManager clientForDevice:[[heftManager devicesCopy] objectAtIndex:0] sharedSecretString:sharedSecret delegate:self];
+	//Try to connect to the first payment terminal in the array [heftManager clientForDevice:[[heftManager devicesCopy] objectAtIndex:0] sharedSecretString:sharedSecret delegate:self];
 	//Client calls the didConnect delegate function if successful }